Distributed Generation: The Future of Energy Explained

 Distributed generation means producing electricity on-site or near the place where it is used.
 It includes technologies like solar panels, wind turbines, micro-hydropower, biomass, and natural gas generators.
 These systems reduce the need for long transmission lines and lower energy losses.

 For example, a hospital with rooftop solar panels or a factory using its own combined heat and power system is practicing distributed generation.
+To plan a site, read “best location for solar energy.”
+For mounts and parts, see “What is a solar panel system?”
+For open ground options, read “solar trackers guide.”
+For context, see “history of solar energy.”

 A Short History of Distributed Generation